pybpod/pybpod-gui-plugin-soundcard/docs/source/user-interface.rst

 Generating sounds
 -----------------
 The UI allows to create sounds with a sinewave, with distinct frequencies for the left and right channel.
-The duration of the sound can also be configured.
+The duration, in seconds, of the sound can also be configured.
 The two sample rates supported by the Harp Sound Card can be selected in the sound generation portion of the UI.

 .. figure:: _static/generate_sound.png
    :scale: 100 %